 Store all needed documentation in one place after the project completion

 A properly organised and archived documentation serves your company in two ways.
-On one hand, it gives your company great control over your finances as you can see, which contractor is late with payments or which is still waiting for our actions.
+On one hand, it gives your company great control over your project finances as you can see, which contractor is late with payments or which is still waiting for our actions.
 On the other hand, such documents can be a great source of knowledge for the project manager (and not only!) to avoid the same mistakes.
 It is often called a lesson learned in project management.

 If you want to learn more?
 Read about “Budgeting Under Control: Manage Your Costs Effectively”.